gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

-### Changes to new Maven publishing support
+### Changes to incubating Maven publishing support

-Breaking changes have been made to the new, incubating, Maven publishing support.
+Breaking changes have been made to the incubating 'maven-publish' plugin, which provides an alternative means to publish to Maven repositories.

 Previously the 'maven-publish' plugin added a MavenPublication for any java component on the project, which meant that with the 'java' plugin applied no addition configuration was required to publish the jar file.
 It is now necessary to explicitly add a MavenPublication to the 'publishing.publications' container.
 The added publication can include a software component ['java', 'web'], custom artifacts or both.
 If no MavenPublication is added when using the 'maven-publish' plugin, then nothing will be published.

-### Changes to new Ivy publishing support
+### Changes to incubating Ivy publishing support

-- Removed GenerateIvyDescriptor.xmlAction property.
-Set it on ivy.descriptor.withXml
+Breaking changes have been made to the incubating 'ivy-publish' plugin, which provides an alternative means to publish to Ivy repositories.

-- Publication must be explicitly added
+- An IvyPublication must be explicitly added to the `publications` container; no publication is added implicitly.
-- Nothing is included in publication by default
-   - Can specify component to publish
-   - Can specify additional artifacts to publish
+    - If no IvyPublication is configured, nothing will be published to Ivy.
+- An IvyPublication does not include any artifacts or dependencies by default; these must be added directly or via a SoftwareComponent.
+    - If no artifacts are configured, an ivy.xml file will be published with no artifacts or dependencies declared.
+- Removed `GenerateIvyDescriptor.xmlAction` property.
+The `ivy.descriptor.withXml()` method provides a way to customise the generated module descriptor.

 ### Changes to new PMD support